zhangjenny/AutoDrive/README.md

 | TransFuserPentaFusionEPool  | 40.07  | 54.29  | 0.79 |
 | TransFuserPentaFusionSE  | 44.73  | 87.80  | **0.52** |

-- Score Composed:
+- Score Composed: Driving Score (DS), which is route completion weighted by an infraction multiplier

-- Score Route:
+- Score Route: Route Completion
-- Score Penalty:
+(RC), percentage of route distance completed

+- Score Penalty: An infraction multiplier that accounts for collisions with pedestrians, vehicles, and static elements, route deviations, lane infractions, running red lights, and running stop signs